varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

      Statistic counters are available from the CLI.

 bans
-     Bans are filters that are applied to hinder Varnish from serving stale content.
+     Bans are filters that are applied to keep Varnish from serving stale content.
 When you issue a ban Varnish will not serve any *banned* object from cache, but rather re-fetch it from it's back end servers.